pivotal/docs-tas-adapter/install.md

      - Docker Hub has the form `droplets: "my-dockerhub-username"`.
      - Google Container Registry has the form `droplets: "project-id/my-repo-name"`.

     The values specified for `app_registry.hostname` and `app_registry.path.droplets` are combined (separated by a `/`) to form the value for the new `app_registry.repository_prefix` setting.
 The value of the `app_registry.path.packages` setting is ignored.
 Source package images are stored in the specified droplets repository.

 ### <a id="cert-manager-certificate-issuer"></a>(Optional) Configure the Cert Manager certificate issuer to use for ingress certificates

 By default, Application Service Adapter uses the `tap-ingress-selfsigned` cluster issuer provided by Tanzu Application Platform.
-To configure Application Service Adapter to use a different Cert Manager certificate issuer, include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter to use a different Cert Manager certificate issuer:

+1. Include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    shared: